The National Optometric Association: Making optometry more accessible

 Hypertension

 High blood pressure (hypertension) happens when the force of the blood flowing through the blood vessels is too high.
-High blood pressure affects 55% of Black adults in the U.S.
+High blood pressure affects 58% of Black/African American adults in the U.S.

 Hypertension can cause serious eye problems, including hypertensive retinopathy, choroidopathy and optic neuropathy.
 It’s also linked to cataracts, age-related macular degeneration and diabetic eye complications.